f5devcentral/bigip-automation/level-4/README.md

 ### *Pipeline*

-The only difference between this pipeline and the one in `Level-3` is that this pipeline run 1 of the 3 stages during the Merge Request (MR).
+The only difference between this pipeline and the one in `Level-3` is that this pipeline run 1 of the 2 stages during the Merge Request (MR).
 This stage is `plan`, so that the reviewer can easier see what will the changes be before accepting the MR.

-You can find the entire pipeline <a href="https://raw.githubusercontent.com/f5devcentral/bigip-automation/main/level-4/.gitlab-ci.yml"> here </a>
+You can find the entire pipeline <a href="https://raw.githubusercontent.com/f5devcentral/bigip-automation/main/files/.gitlab-ci-lvl4.yml"> here </a>

 ## Demo with UDF

-#### Prerequisites
+### Prerequisites
-- Deploy the **Oltra** UDF Deployment
-- Use the terminal on **VS Code** to run the commands. **VS Code** is under the `bigip-01` on the `Access` drop-down menu.
-Click <a href="https://raw.githubusercontent.com/f5devcentral/bigip-automation/main/images/vscode.png"> here </a> to see how.*
+- Deploy the **Oltra** UDF Deployment.
+Once provisioned, use the terminal on **VS Code** to run the commands in this demo.
+You can find **VS Code** under the `bigip-01` on the `Access` drop-down menu.
+Click <a href="https://raw.githubusercontent.com/f5devcentral/bigip-automation/main/images/vscode.png"> here </a> to see how.

 ### Step 1.
 Clone Terraform repository

+Provision **Oltra** UDF Deployment and open the `VS Code` terminal.

-Go to VS Code command line and clone `tf-level-4` from the internally hosted GitLab.
+Clone `tf-level-4` from the internally hosted GitLab.

 ```cmd
 git clone https://udf:Ingresslab123@git.f5k8s.net/bigip/tf-level-4.git